The Old Catholic Church

 virtue of its apostolic succession and the Eucharist, which is acknowledged in canon law and various other documents.
 With respect to our relationship with the Orthodox Church, the Old Catholic Church enjoys a special place since we affirm the orthodox Christian faith.

 The ancient See of Utrecht in the Netherlands and its bishops were essentially independent of Rome until 1702: The bishops and archbishops of the See of Utrecht were freely elected by the local chapter of canons, which was taken from the local clergy.
 Because of the confusion and chaos of the Reformation in the Low Countries, the See of Utrecht was directly placed under the control of Rome and its existing independence dissolved.
 In spite of the inhibition of Utrecht's Archbishop Peter Codde in 1702 and the papal threat to "demote" the Utrecht province to a missionary territory – thus nullifying the See of Utrecht and its chapter's rights – the chapter of canons of the See of Utrecht decided to assert its ancient rights in the Church Catholic; and in 1723, the chapter of canons elected the Rev. Cornelius Steenhoven as Archbishop of Utrecht, who was ordained as a bishop by the French missionary, Bishop Dominique Varlet.
 Thus, apostolic succession is preserved in the Old Catholic Churches of the Union of Utrecht.
-In the Old Catholic Churches of the Old Catholic Confederation, our Synod of Bishops derives its Episcopal Lineage and Apostolic Succession directly from the line of Blessed Pope Paul VI.
+The Synod of Bishops of the Old Catholic Church in the United States derives its Episcopal Lineage and Apostolic Succession directly from the line of Blessed Pope Paul VI.

 An Independent Catholic Church